Disabled Children and Young People Direct Payments

 - Equipment to support independence following an assessment by a Children’s Occupational Therapist.

 Overnight Short Break provided by a Personal Assistant in the child’s own home, where this forms part of the assessed need and Care Plan or short breaks in the home of a Personal Assistant.
-See Practice Guidance Note for Parent’s Guidance for the use of Direct Payments for overnight support in the home of a Personal Assistant Workers.

 To be eligible for a Direct Payment to meet the cost of an overnight short break a child/young person must meet the agreed Overnight Short Break Criteria (see Short Breaks Procedure).
-Please refer to Appendix 2: Direct Payment Agreement for a detailed breakdown of the costings associated with overnight short breaks.

 6. Services that May Not be Purchased Via the Use of Direct Payments